Global Advertising & Public Relations

 • 2012 Photos

-With a mission to inspire students to become thoughtful, informed citizens of the world, Global Advertising and PR: London 2013 will bring 20 Kent State University students from the School of Journalism and Mass Communication to London for two weeks in May.
+With a mission to inspire students to become thoughtful, informed citizens of the world, Global Advertising and PR is bringing more than 20 Kent State University students from the School of Journalism and Mass Communication to Dublin and London in May.
+Four teams of undergraduate students and two graduate students are researching best practices in advertising and public relations in specified areas.
+Meet the teams and see their projects:

 Picture